Western Megadrought Now Worst In 1,200 Years; Climate Change 'Worst-Case Scenario Getting Worse'

 Williams studied soil moisture levels in the West — a box that includes California, Wyoming, Utah, Nevada, Arizona, most of Oregon and Idaho, much of New Mexico, western Colorado, northern Mexico, and the southwest corners of Montana and Texas — using modern measurements and tree rings for estimates that go back to the year 800.
 That’s about as far back as estimates can reliably go with tree rings.

 A few years ago, Williams studied the current drought and said it qualified as a lengthy and deep “megadrought” and that the only worse one was in the 1500s.
 He figured the current drought wouldn’t surpass that one because megadroughts tended to peter out after 20 years.
-And, he said, 2019 was a wet year so it looked like the western drought might be coming to an end.
+With 2019 being a wet year, it looked like the western drought might be coming to an end.

 “For this drought to have just cranked up back to maximum drought intensity in late 2020 through 2021 is a quite emphatic statement by this 2000s drought saying that we’re nowhere close to the end,” Williams said.
-This drought is now 5% drier than the old record from the 1500s, he said.READ MORE: San Francisco Acquires Mission District Property To Build Permanent Affordable Housing
+This drought is now 5% drier than the old record from the 1500s, he said.READ MORE: SF District Attorney: Crime Labs In SF, Across California Are Misusing DNA From Rape Kits

 The drought monitor says 55% of the U.S. West is in drought with 13% experiencing the two highest drought levels.